How to update apps on iPhone and iPad in 2026 step by step

 Update, back up, and transfer in one click using AnyTrans for iOS.
 Try it with a free 7-day Setapp trial + over 250 other apps.

-How to update apps on iPhone or iPad: Quick overview
+Here's some quick info on how to update all apps on iPhone and iPad:

 | Your goal? | Try this! |